dry-rb/dry-rb.org/source/gems/dry-view/templates.html.md

 == contact_form
 ```

-Otheriwse, partials accept keywords arguments, which become a new scope for rendering the partial.
+Otherwise, partials accept keywords arguments, which become a new scope for rendering the partial.
 For example:

 ```slim
 h1 Our team